• Skip to primary navigation

 • Twitter

-Jump to Recipe Print Recipe
+↓ Jump to Recipe

 It’s officially too hot to turn the oven on, which for my family means that it’s BBQ season!
 If I can figure out a way to throw a complete meal onto the grill rather than heat up my kitchen, that’s how it’s getting cooked.
 That’s why I love these Grilled Veggie foil packets.
-It’s a full meal, complete with protein, starch, and veggies, all in one neat little package.
-And there’s little to no clean-up!
-This is part of the easy recipes foil packet meals I like to cook all the time.

 You can prepare these up to a day in advance so that they’re ready to be grilled, making them a great option for entertaining.
 Although I really like the convenience of cooking these on the grill, you can also cook them in the oven.
-If you’re feeling bohemian, you can eat dinner directly out of the packet, meaning you won’t even have to do dishes!
+If you’re feeling bohemian, you can eat dinner directly out of the packet, meaning you won’t even have to do the dishes!

 The Ingredients